markchil/markchil.github.io/index.md

 ---

 # Plasma physicist and data analysis tool-builder
-I am a PhD student at MIT working on questions of data analysis related to plasma physics and nuclear fusion.
+I am a plasma physicist at MIT working on questions of data analysis related to plasma physics and nuclear fusion.
 I am excited by building general-purpose data analysis tools which help both my research and that of others.

 ## My interests
 * **Data analysis, machine learning, statistics and Bayesian inference:** I am very passionate about data analysis and getting the statistics right -- everything in science is garbage in, garbage out.
 So, if the data are not handled correctly, the conclusions drawn will be worthless.